Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Other Ways Veterinarians Diagnose Cancer in Cats

-As we can see blood tests are useful in determining the overall health of a cat but not necessarily in detecting cancer.
+As we can see, blood tests are useful in determining a cat’s overall health but not necessarily in detecting cancer.
 There are several other methods that veterinarians can use to diagnose cancer.

-Firstly, they will take a thorough history from you the owner detailing any concerns you have or changes you have noted.
-Next comes the physical examination to feel, look and listen for any abnormalities.
+Firstly, they will take a thorough history from you, the owner, detailing any concerns or changes you have noted.
+Next comes the physical examination to feel, look, and listen for abnormalities.
 Checking temperatures and changes in weight are also helpful.

-If a lump is found they may be able obtain a fine needle aspirate (FNA).
-This minimally invasive procedure can help provide more information on the mass and if it’s malignant or benign by drawing out a number of cells which can be examined under a microscope.
-FNA have limitations and at times a surgical biopsy may be needed.
+If a lump is found, they may be able to obtain a fine needle aspirate (FNA).
+This minimally invasive procedure can help provide more information on the mass and if it’s malignant or benign by drawing out several cells that can be examined under a microscope.
+FNA has limitations, and at times, a surgical biopsy may be needed.

 Blood samples provide an insight into health and are important in cancer patients and those undergoing treatment.
-But as of yet there is no blood test that can confirm or rule out all cancers.
+But as of yet, no blood test can confirm or rule out all cancers.

 divider-cat